KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Introduction

 \section{Introduction}

-\textit{Wordplay} refers to creative language use that purposely violates the linguistic norms and aims to draw attention, entertain, and amuse the reader.
+\textit{Wordplay} refers to creative language use that often purposely violates the linguistic norms and aims to draw attention, entertain, and amuse the reader.
 This umbrella term incorporates various techniques, such as punning, spoonerism, oxymoron, portmanteau, and their combinations.
-Humor is a challenging domain for language understanding and generation capabilities of modern LLMs.
-At the same time, sense of humor is quite applicable: the ability to conduct witty dialogues is a desirable trait of conversational agents~\cite{shin2023influence}.
+Even most modern advanced LLMs fail to recognize humor and struggle with generating original jokes~\cite{ismayilzada2024creativity}.
+At the same time, sense of humor is a desirable trait of conversational agents~\cite{shin2023influence}.

-Play on words is quite frequent in news~\cite{partington2009linguistic,monsefi2016wordplay}, see an example in Figure~\ref{fig:guardian}.
+A play on words is quite frequent in news~\cite{partington2009linguistic,monsefi2016wordplay}; see an example in Figure~\ref{fig:guardian}.
 In this paper, we present \textsc{KommersantWit (KoWit-24)}, a collection of headlines from the Russian business daily Kommersant that is known for its distinctive ironic style.
 The total size of the dataset is 2,700 headlines, about half of which are annotated as containing wordplay.
-Each wordplay-bearing headline is assigned up to two wordplay mechanisms from a set of eight and has annotated \textit{anchor} (wordplay-triggering word or phrase).
-In addition, we provide a reference word, phrase, or entity the wordplay makes reference to along with a Wikipedia/Wiktionary link, if possible.
-Importantly, wordplay examples in \textsc{KoWit-24} are contextualized: each headline is accompanied by a short description of the news story (lead) and a summary. \textsc{KoWit-24} has several features that distinguish it from other humor datasets: 1)~associated contexts, 2)~a large proportion of transformation-based wordplay examples underrepresented in the previous datasets, 3)~non-English content, 4)~multi-level annotation, and 5)~composition: items with and without wordplay come from the same source.
+Each wordplay-bearing headline is assigned up to two wordplay mechanisms from a set of eight and has an annotated \textit{anchor} (wordplay-triggering word or phrase).
+In addition, we provide a word, phrase, or entity the wordplay makes reference to along with a Wikipedia/Wiktionary link, if possible.
+Importantly, wordplay examples in \textsc{KoWit-24} are contextualized: each headline is accompanied by a short description of the news story (lead) and a summary.

+\textsc{KoWit-24} has several features that distinguish it from other humor datasets: 1)~associated contexts, 2)~a large proportion of transformation-based wordplay examples underrepresented in the previous datasets, 3)~non-English content, 4)~multi-level annotation, and 5)~composition: items with and without wordplay come from the same source.